peterborkuti/haarselector/README.md

 ## Description

+See on the OpenCV documentation, what [training](http://docs.opencv.org/doc/user_guide/ug_traincascade.html) is.
+In a nutshell:

 If you want to use OpenCV's Haar detection, you have to train Haar detector with appropriate images.
 Namely positive and negative ("background") images.
 Positive samples are images on which there are rectangular areas which are labeled according to your needs.